datacarpentry/NEON-R-Spatial-Vector-deprecated/_posts/R/dc-spatial-vector/2015-10-26-L00-open-a-shapefile.md

-##Plot Multiple Shapefiles
+## Plot Multiple Shapefiles
 The `plot()` function can be used for basic plotting of spatial objects.
 We use the `add = TRUE` argument to overlay shapefiles on top of each other, as we would when creating a map in a typical GIS application like QGIS.

 We can use `main=""` to give our plot a title.
-If you want the title to span 2 lines, use `\n` where you'd like the line break.
+If we want the title to span two lines, we use `\n` where the line should break.

     #Plot multiple shapefiles